 Packing tips for Jordan?

-Hmmmm.
-Nothing unusual that I can think of.
 Comfortable walking shoes for sure.
-Some clothing that breathes easily and a good hat, especially in the warm months.
+Clothing that breathes easily, a good hat, and ladies, a pashmina to cover your head when visiting a mosque.
 Obviously, a camera.
 Bring a good appetite and willingness to meet welcoming strangers.
 You’ll need those for sure.

 Here is Go See Write’s Jordan travel guide.